Table of contents

 We began evaluating embedded iPaaS and unified API solutions and decided that Merge—through its broad set of HRIS and ATS integrations and intuitive tooling to manage them—was the best solution for our product.

-We host all of our integrations on a single landing page and make the page highly accessible through our “Platform” tab on our homepage.
+We host all of our integrations on a single landing page and make the page highly accessible through our “By Feature” tab on our homepage.

 We’ve also made it easy for our prospects and clients to find the specific integrations they're interested in on the page itself.
 Visitors can find a search bar at the top along with filters for specific software categories.